mrrocampbell/demo-scripts/1-web-development-certificate/1-intro-html-css/WDC_1-1-7_HTML_Links-and-Paths_V1.md

 So, to start, let's look at our current file structure.
 We have two files created with some started code.

 The first is an index.html file which is set up as our homepage.
-It has an h1 tag that says, “Welcome to my portfolio home page!” and above the h1 tag there is an anchor tag with the title “Portfolio Page”.
+It has an h1 tag that says, “Welcome to my portfolio home page!” and above the h1 tag, there is an anchor tag with the title “Portfolio Page”.

-Our second html file is called portfolio.html which also has an h1 tag with a title.
+Our second HTML file is portfolio.html, which also has an h1 tag with a title.

 So how do we tell the link in our index.html file to navigate users to the portfolio.html file?
 We do this by providing the anchor tag with a relative link path.

-By modifying our href with the relative link paths ./portfolio.html our browser can locate the portfolio.html file within our portfolio project file structure.
+By modifying our href with the relative link paths ./portfolio.html, our browser can locate the portfolio.html file within our portfolio project file structure.

 The ./ tells our browser to look within the current folder we are within for the portfolio.html file.